28 Free things to do in Hilton Head, SC & Budget Tips

 Another excellent free festival in Hilton Head is May Fest, which, as the name suggests, is hosted in May annually.

-This event has been held for more than 40 years and is hosted by The Rotary Club of Bluffton.
+This event has been held for over 40 years and is hosted by The Rotary Club of Bluffton.

-This is also an arts-focused festival featuring arts and crafts, food trucks, and even a fun pie-eating contest.
+This arts-focused festival also features arts and crafts, food trucks, and even a fun pie-eating contest.

 Hilton Head Island Gullah Celebration